 Eucalyptus plants and trees have a very strong and sharp scent associated with them.

 Geraminus are very spindly and leggy plants, but they can grow very large with big flower balls in a variety of colors.
 The leaves are light green and have a nice texture.
-This is a great plant that can repel ticks, but it also works to keep mosquitoes at bay.
+This plant repels ticks, but it also works to keep mosquitoes at bay.
 It grows very fast in dry and sunny areas.
 They look good around vegetable gardens and in flower beds.
 You can find them growing wild, but they’re a relatively inexpensive plant to buy at nurseries.
 They grow well in containers or hanging baskets, and they can withstand drought and neglect without dying.

 The bright coloring on the geranium makes them a wonderful choice for people who want color all summer long.